Voja026/backMarketTest/README.md

 # BackMarketTest

-Set of cypress tests for the Back Market creation of user, connection, disconnection, and registaration failed.
+Set of cypress tests for the Back Market creation of user, connection, disconnection, and registration failed.

 Copy or clone files to your local cypress\integration folder,